lupeski/rn-stylish/README.md

 ## Best Practices

-1. **Use `themeStyles` for values that should adapt** to light/dark mode (backgrounds, text colors, borders, theme-specific spacing)
+1. **Use `themeStyles` for values that should adapt** to light/dark mode (backgrounds, text colors, borders, padding/margins that change with theme)
 2. **Use `staticStyles` for brand identity and constants** that should stay consistent (your logo color, success green, error red, border radius, max widths)
 3. **Set custom themes at app startup** - Call `setLightThemeStyles`, `setDarkThemeStyles`, and `setStaticStyles` in your App component's useEffect
 4. **Leverage TypeScript** - Extend `ThemeStyles` and `StaticStyles` interfaces for full autocomplete
-5. **Think beyond colors** - Include fontSize, spacing, borderRadius, shadows, etc.
+5. **Think beyond colors** - Include fontSize, padding, margin, borderRadius, shadows, etc.

 ### Example: What goes where?